About Dr. Kavesteen

 You also need to be analytical about everything you read.
-There are a few famous examples of medical discoveries which have changed the way a lot of professionals operate, which have later gone on to be discredited.
-The impact of these mistakes are huge and, in some cases, are still being felt 30 years later.
+There are a few famous examples of medical discoveries that have changed the way a lot of professionals operate, which have later gone on to be discredited.
+The impact of these mistakes is huge and, in some cases, are still being felt 30 years later.

-No one expects you to be perfect or right all of the time, but it is essential that you are able to understand the impact of mistakes or bad judgement.
+No one expects you to be perfect or right all of the time, but it is essential that you are able to understand the impact of mistakes or bad judgment.